 “The tongers pay for a county license, from $2 to $5, according to the lengths of their boats (up to 25 feet).
 Their season for work extends from September 1 to April 21.
 The scrapers and dredgers may work from October 1 to April 1.
 All receipts from scrapers’ and tonger’s licenses are turned over to the county school fund.
 Receipts from (African American) tongers go to their segregated schools; from white tongers to their white (segregated) schools.
 In Dorchester County, the fees for this season (1888) will amount to more than $8,000.
 Since the business of gathering oysters in the Chesapeake began there has been an uninterrupted increase of men, boats, and capital engaged in it.”

-The next story will pick up with the land-based oyster shuckers and oyster police and their role in the oyster harvests and oyster wars.
+The next story picks up with the land-based oyster shuckers and oyster police and their role in the oyster harvests and oyster wars.

 Bud Marseilles is past president of the Dorchester Skipjack Committee and has sailed on the skipjack Nathan of Dorchester out of Cambridge for 15 years working as a sail crewmember and docent.
 He also volunteers at the Chesapeake Bay Maritime Museum in St. Michaels.
 To get a better understanding of oysters and dredging under sail, Bud recommends that you book passage on one of our local skipjacks and visit the Maritime Museum.